mikaelmoran/TurtlebotEsp32/README.md

 Part 2: Flashing the Firmware To flash the firmware.bin file onto your ESP32 (ESP32‑C3 Mini).

-Download flasher tool, compile it with latest Arduino IDE.
+Download flasher tool, compile it with latest Arduino IDE and flash it.
 Then connect to : ESP32-C3-TURTLE-AP-FLASHER AP-Password : 12345678
 Open http://192.168.4.2 Select the downloaded firmware file, and Upload Firmware.
 The device will reset with the turtle firmware on it.